 The attackers claim the data belongs to several million customers

-Known as Desordern, the group said it had stolen customer information, corporate data, financial data, and information related to recent company audits, according to a post on a popular hacking forum, seen by Privacy Affairs researchers.
+Known as Desorden, the group said it had stolen customer information, corporate data, financial data, and information related to recent company audits, according to a post on a popular hacking forum, seen by Privacy Affairs researchers.

 The hackers said that the breach includes data on several million Acer customers, mostly from India.
 It appears to have taken place on 5 October, as this is the most recent date listed in the leaked databases.

-Desordern also said that it will give Acer access to the database to verify the data and prove the breach is real.
+Desorden also said that it will give Acer access to the database to verify the data and prove the breach is real.
 A sample of the data released for free, which included information on over 10,000 individuals, was found to be accurate and genuine by researchers at Privacy Affairs, who were able to make contact with some of those affected.

 The group has said that data belonging to several million more Acer customers will be released for a fee at a later date.